conectado/Blog/content/concurrency-patterns.md

 The code for this example can be found in the {{ github(file="content/concurrency-patterns/race") }} directory
 {% end %}

 Now we have `&mut self` access to the state; we can simply modify `read_connections` and `write_connections` as our IO generates events.
-And we have the benefit of concurrency provided by the runtime to execute all this IO concurrently.
+Moreover we have the benefit of concurrency provided by the runtime to execute all this IO concurrently.
 I think this is pretty neat.

 Also, in this implementation for the socket's IO, we've been able to leverage the `?` operator.
-This led to much more idiomatic code.
+This led to a much more idiomatic code.
 With this, if we wanted to send an error back to a sender, we don't need to create or manage a new channel; we can just do it in place with a few modifications.
 If we changed `WriteSocket` to:

 ```rs
 struct WriteSocket {